PujithaNilanka/calculator/README.md

 # calculator
-1. This is a test.
+This is a simple spring boot project created to practice the use of CI/CD using docker & Jenkins

-2
+It use Jococo -code coverage and and Checkstype - static code analysis